bimdata/documentation-old/doc_sphinx/guide/authentication_bimdata_connect.rst

 ..
     excerpt
-        BIMData Connect handles sign-in and log in for your app. endexcerpt
+        BIMData Connect handles sign-in and logs in for your app. endexcerpt

 The OpenID Connect used by the BIMData Connect, our authentication system, is built on the shoulders of OAuth2.0.

 BIMData Connect handles the sign-in, the login and authentication processes of your application users.
 You can focus on creating and building your application.
-The user's browser is redirect to the Sign-In page by the Web Application.
+The user's browser is redirected to the Sign-In page by the Web Application.

 The Sign-In page is on the BIMData Connect server.
 The BIMData Connect provides to the user's browser an Access Token.
 Then the user's browser could send requests to the Web Application sending the Access Token.